camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/internal-processing.md

 State changes can be requested by submitting a _command_.
 A Zeebe broker receives commands from two sources:

 - Clients send commands remotely.
-Examples: Deploying workflows, starting workflow instances, creating and completing jobs, etc.
+Examples: Deploying processes, starting process instances, creating and completing jobs, etc.
 - The broker itself generates commands.
 Examples: Locking a job for exclusive processing by a worker, etc.

 Once received, a command is published as a record on the addressed stream.